Welcome to Second Bryan!

 As students prepare for fall break it is important to understand that we use a special sign out for these weekends away from NCSSM:

-Halls close at 5pm on Friday, September 26th and reopen at noon on Sunday, October 5th.
+Halls close at 5pm on Thursday, January 29th and reopen at noon Sunday, February 1st.

 CCs will confirm that all students have submitted an Orah pass at their weekly hall meeting.
 On this pass, students should indicate where they are going for the break, who they are traveling with, and how they are getting to their location.